Unit 4 - Practice Quiz

 B. Complete Linkage

-C. Centroid Linkage
+C. Average Linkage

 18 Average Linkage calculates the distance between clusters by:

-B. Taking the average of all pairwise distances between points in the two clusters
+A. Taking the average of all pairwise distances between points in the two clusters

 C. Taking the median distance of all points

-D. Using the minimum distance between points
+D. Using the distance between the centroids of the clusters

 19 Centroid Linkage measures the distance between clusters based on: